Academic Programs Respiratory Care

 Respiratory Care offers unique challenges in the areas of prevention, diagnostics, treatment, management and rehabilitation of people with respiratory and/or cardiac abnormalities.
 Graduates are involved in a variety of lifesaving and life-supporting situations, working side by side with physicians, nurses, radiographers, and others on the health care team, treating patients ranging in age from newborn to senior citizens.

 Respiratory Care students satisfactorily completing the second year program will receive an Associate of Applied Science Degree (A.A.S.).
-Graduates are eligible for the Therapist Multiple Choice (TMC) examination given by the National Board of Respiratory Care (NBRC).
+Graduates are eligible for the Therapist Multiple Choice (TMC) examination given by the National Board for Respiratory Care (NBRC).
 Successful completion of the TMC exam at the Certified Respiratory Therapist (CRT) level will allow the graduate to apply for Texas State Licensure and passing at the Registered Respiratory Therapist (RRT) level allows the graduate to sit for the Clinical Simulation Exam (CSE).
 Upon successful completion of the CSE the (RRT) credential is awarded by the NBRC.

 Midland College offers a full-time program accredited by the Commission on Accreditation for Respiratory Care (CoARC).
 Students, working under supervision, gain clinical experience at area health care facilities.

 Respiratory Care graduates enter a specialty field in which the demand has exceeded the supply.
 This expertise is a precious commodity in most medical institutions.
 Positions are available in hospitals, clinics, doctors' offices, nursing homes, and home care.
 Specialties include, but are not limited to adult critical care, neonatal and pediatric intensive care, home care, diagnostics, sleep disorders, education or management.
 CRT and RRT credentials are honored throughout the fifty United States and Canada, geography is no barrier to career opportunities.

 Respiratory Care Technical Standards